pfdubois/BridgeBidding/source/Opening.rst

 Larry Cohen has this take on it: CRIFS (Cohen's Rule In Fourth Seat): If you have a borderline situation (10-12 HCP), evaluate your opponents!
 If you are playing one of the better pairs, pass.
+They may take you to the cleaners in a part-score battle.

 In fourth ("passout") seat it makes no sense to preempt.
 You can "keep them out of it" with a pass.
 So the range of a "weak two" becomes 10-14 HCP.

-Openings<> at the three- or four-level are likewise not weak.
+Opening at the three- or four-level is likewise not weak in passout seat.

 In :ref:`The Hand <TheHand>` we met these two hands and evaluated them to around 16 and 15 points each: